AlexandreGerault/p8_todo_list/documentation/audit/QUALITY.md

 ```

-Four of the five errors seems to be related to the use of the container instead of dependency injection, making the
+Four of the five errors seem to be related to the use of the container instead of dependency injection, making the
 static analysis struggle to determine types.

-Also, some reading of the source code reveals that databse queries are made directly from the controller, violating the
+Also, some reading of the source code reveals that database queries are made directly from the controller, violating the
 SRP.

 ## Strategy to solve this issues